maelingmurphy/My-Learning-Path/log.md

     password_hash = db.Column(db.String(128))
     students = db.relationship('Student', backref='admin', lazy='dynamic')
  ```
  - To view tables you created in sqlite, type `sqlite3 app.db` in the terminal.
 Then at the `sqlite>` command line, type `.tables`.
 To see schema for a specific table, type `.schema table`.
-To see all data in a specific table, type

 **Resources**
 1. [Mixins and Python](https://www.ianlewis.org/en/mixins-and-python)